CommonPaths/CommonPaths/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be

-reported by contacting the project team at [INSERT EMAIL ADDRESS].
+reported by contacting the project team at CommonPaths@outlook.com.
 All

 complaints will be reviewed and investigated and will result in a response that